sebwarnke/tconvert/README.md

-# tconvert - A Tomorrow Bank Statement Converter
+# tconvert - A Tomorrow Bank Statement Converter for MoneyMoney

 ## What is this about?

 [Tomorrow Bank](https://www.tomorrow.one/) is a great German Online Bank with a ESG policy.
 Unfortunately, its implemenation of PSD2 compliance does not allow accessing bank accounts other than from one application, i.e. their mobile app.
-This prevents sychronization of bank transfers into banking applications such as [Money Money](https://moneymoney-app.com/).
+This prevents sychronization of bank transfers into banking applications such as [MoneyMoney](https://moneymoney-app.com/).

-The converter consumes PDF bank statement that can be downloaded from Tomorrow App and converts them into a CSV file that Money Money is capable of importing.
+The converter consumes PDF bank statement that can be downloaded from Tomorrow App and converts them into a CSV file that MoneyMoney is capable of importing.

 ## How to use?